Nonequational Stable Groups: Free Products of Groups

-\begin{proof}[Proof of Lemma \ref{lem:phigeneric2}] As above, it suffices to show that $e_1$ cannot be written as $u^5v^4$, for any elements $u,v\in G*\F_\omega$ that do not commute.
-Assume for a contradiction that there existed such $u$ and $v$.
-We consider their action on the Bass-Serre tree corresponding to the free splitting $G*\F_\omega$.
+\begin{lemma} For any pair $(a,b)$ which is part of some basis of $\F_{\omega}$ we have that $G*\F_\omega\models\nephi(a,b)$. \end{lemma} \begin{proof} It will be enough to prove that $e_1e_2$ is not a product of a fifth and a fourth power of elements in $G*\F_{\omega}$ that do not commute.
+We may assume that $G$ is nontrivial.
+We consider the Bass-Serre tree that corresponds to the free splitting $G*\F_{\omega}$.

-Assume both $u$ and $v$ are elliptic elements.
-If they would fix different vertices, then by Fact \ref{fact:products}, the product $u^5v^4$ is hyperbolic and hence can not equal $e_1$.
-Otherwise, they fix the same vertex which also is fixed by $e_1$ and hence has to coincide with $\F_\omega$.
-Thus $u,v\in\F_\omega$, whence they generate a free group of rank $2$.
-Now Lemma \ref{nonprimitive} yields that $e_1$ cannot be written as a product of proper powers of $u$ and $v$, a contradiction.

-Thus, at least one of $u$ or $v$ has to be hyperbolic.
-By Lemma \ref{lem:oneisreduced}, we may furthermore assume that at least one of them, say $v$, is cyclically reduced.
-If $v$ would be elliptic, then it either fixes the vertex labeled $\F_\omega$, whence also $u^5=e_1v^{-4}$ fixes $\F_\omega$, a contradiction, or it fixes the vertex labeled $G$, whence by Fact \ref{fact:products} the element $u^5=e_1v^{-4}$ is hyperbolic of translation length $2$, again a contradiction as $\tr(u^5)\geq 5$.

-We can thus assume that the cyclically reduced word $v$ is hyperbolic.
-Let $b_1a_1b_2\cdots b_n a_n$ be the normal form of $v$, for $b_i$ in $G$ and $a_i$ in $\F_{\omega}$.
-Let further $u_1u_2\ldots u_m$ be the normal form of the element $u^5$.
-We will do the proof for $u$ being hyperbolic.
-The case for $u$ elliptic reduces to a special case to the proof we give below, in which the ``axes`` of $u$ and $v$ intersect in a single point, the fixed point of $u$.

-So let $u$ be hyperbolic.
-If $u$ is also cyclically reduced, then the axes of $u$ and $v$ coincide for more than $\tr(u)+\tr(v)$, whence by Remark \ref{rem:uvcommute} the elements commute and we can conclude.
-Thus, we may assume that $u$ is not cyclically reduced.
-In particular, the syllables $u_1$ and $u_m$ belong to the same free factor which must be $G$, as otherwise there was no cancellation between $u^5$ and $v^4$ and a length argument yields that their product cannot coincide with $e_1$.